Mostafa Afroto

-Mostafa Mahmoud Mohamed Selim (born 17 March 1989), known as Mostafa Afroto (مصطفى عفروتو), is an Egyptian footballer who plays as an attacking midfielder or a second striker.
-He currently plays for Ala'ab Damanhour SC.
+Mostafa Mahmoud Mohamed Selim (born 17 March 1989), known as Mostafa Afroto (مصطفى عفروتو), is an Egyptian footballer who played as an attacking midfielder or a second striker.He retired in 2024.
 Mostafa is nicknamed "Afroto" (or Little Genie) for his speed, pace and unpredictable moves on the pitch.

 Career

-Afroto made his first squad club debut on 12 February 2010, when he came as a substitute for Osama Hosny in the 63rd minutes, when his team was down 0–1 against Ittihad El-Shorta.
-Afroto scored the equalizer for his club from a marvelous long distance free kick.
-He moved on to inspire his teammates to achieve a 4–2 win by gaining a penalty scored by his teammate Mohamed Samir and scoring his second goal in the 90th minute in an exciting come back.
-This his made the thrilled fans of Al-Ahly to chant his name until the end of the match.
+On 12 February 2010, Afroto made his club debut during Al-Ahly's match against Ittihad El-Shorta, wherein he came in at the 63rd minute mark as a substitute for Al-Ahly's then Forward, Osama Hosny, wherein they were trailing 0–1.
+In the same match, Afroto scored his first goal for the club via a long distance free kick, equalizing the match, 1-1.
+Afroto further contributed on the final minutes of the match by gaining a penalty, in which his teammate, Mohamed Samir converted as the final goal of the match.
+Al-Ahly eventually won, 4–2.
+Due to these sequence of events, spectators of Al-Ahly were chanting his name until the match concluded.

+Afroto concluded his career with Al-Ahly after the 2012 season and finished with a total of 10 appearances, and 2 goals.

 On 21 August 2012, it was announced that he had officially signed for Azerbaijani giants Qarabağ.
 After only four games for Qarabağ joined Misr El Makasa on a two-and-a-half-year contract.